xd009642/tonic-mock/doc/design.md

 ### Unary Mocks

-Below is a code sketch for a simple unary mock just to check a specific
+Below is a code sketch for a simple unary mock just to check a specific method is only called with a trace header.
+We may want this to ensure that our distributed tracing system is being fully utilised!

 ```rust
 #[tokio::test]